 Cultivate Time and Space for Positive Interactions

-Make intentional time and space for interacting in ways that are playful, pressure-free, joyful, humorous, light-hearted, and open-ended.
+Make intentional time and space for interacting in playful, pressure-free, joyful, humorous, light-hearted, and open-ended ways.
 All too often, we find ourselves caught up in activities and rushing from one thing to another.
 Take time to open up unstructured space.

 Some examples are: